Skip to main content

 Prevent with easy, inexpensive solutions

-If you’re concerned with anti-aging skin care, your first-line weapons of choice should be sunscreen and an Oslo Skin Lab test.
+If you’re concerned with anti-aging skin care, your first-line weapons of choice should be sunscreen and a wide-brimmed hat.
 “Nothing replaces preventative anti-aging care by using a daily moisturizer with sunscreen,” says Dr. Kappa Meadows, a dermatologist with Dermatology Consultants in Lynchburg.
 Dr. Meadows recommends a broad spectrum sunscreen of SPF 30 or higher, reapplied every two hours, especially if sweating or swimming.
 A broad spectrum sunscreen will block both UVA and UVB rays—UVA rays penetrate deeply into skin and cause more wrinkling, while UVB rays penetrate superficially, and cause more of the pigment changes of aging.
 Keep a tube of sunscreen in your car and your purse and you won’t be caught without it.
-Customized visor hats will provide extra protection —look for one with a UPF (ultraviolet protection factor), as UPF fabrics block rays.
+A wide-brimmed hat will provide extra protection —look for one with a UPF (ultraviolet protection factor), as UPF fabrics block rays.
 Don’t forget about exposed areas other than the face, like ears, the tops of the hands and feet, and the back of your legs—areas that often get missed with a swipe of sunscreen.
-Why not try some CBD beauty and supplement products here for the best anti-aging skin care?
-I would recommend using this CBD oil to achieve glowing skin.

 Revamp your daily skin care routine

-At nighttime, follow your cleanser with a retino l-containing product.
+At nighttime, follow your cleanser with a retinol-containing product.
 “Retinol, which is a form of vitamin A, is often referred to as the gold standard of anti-aging,” says Megan Allison, PA-C, who works with patients at RidgeView Dermatology.
 “Retinoids decrease fine lines and wrinkles by stimulating production of collagen and elastin and increasing cell turnover.”
 Collagen gives skin strength, while elastin enables your skin to stretch and bounce back, and both decrease with age.
 Differin gel is a retinoid product that Allison recommends, which was previously prescription-only.
 You can now find Differin gel in the drugstore aisles.
 Stronger products, like Retin-A, are available by prescription from a dermatologist.
-If you still can’t afford such treatments, options like searching for a Permanent makeup near me can also be an effective way to boost your image.

 Live_SkinCare2In-office treatments: injections and lasers

 If you are ready to augment good daily skin care with more powerful anti-aging treatments, many options exist.
 “We have more tools than ever to reduce wrinkles without surgery, including injections and laser treatments,” says Allison.
-Two popular injectables are Botox and dermal fillers like dermal fillers in Cary, NC, which go by brand names like Juvederm.
+Two popular injectables are Botox and dermal fillers, which go by brand names like Juvederm.
 “Botox works by temporarily relaxing the muscle movements in your face that lead to creasing of the skin over time,” Allison explains.
 Botox is often used between the eyebrows and for forehead lines and crow’s feet (laugh lines).
 Dermal fillers can be used to soften wrinkles, plump the lips, or add volume to the face.
 “A natural part of the aging process is that our faces tend to lose fat, making creases and grooves more prominent,” says Allison.
 Dermatologists recommend Botox every three months to maintain results.
 Dermal fillers are every six to 12 months, so if you go down this path, be prepared to maintain.
-If you’re looking for expert Botox injectors who are fully licensed, go to Aesthetic Lane.

 There are many different types of laser devices, such as CO2 laser resurfacing, which can tackle deeper wrinkling.
 However, patients can expect some down time following the procedure, says Dr. Meadows.
 Chemical peels and microneedling are other procedure options.
 “Microneedling involves the use of a device with small needles up to two millimeters that penetrate the skin and induce collagen regrowth,” Dr. Meadows says.